xstefank/pv260-testing-assignment/task2.md

   1. Secure Refundation
      * test that refund request is saved into system
      * test that refund confirm transfers the correct amount to customer
-     * test that refund refuse contacts customer by email ???
+     * test that after refund refusal system notifies customer by email

   1. Secure Payment
      * test that payment info is stored in database